cs3157/recitations/F-Function-Pointers/function-pointers.md

-_The main topics for these notes will be those useful for lab 3, material from lecture note 9, and useful information for the practice midterm._
+_This note aims to cover topics useful for lab 3, material from Jae's lecture note 9, and information that's useful for completing the practice midterm._

 ## Function Pointers (K&R 5.11) ##
 When writing a program, you'll often want your program to offer different